23 Good Work Habit Examples to Build a Successful Career

 19. Network and Build Connections

-We are all responsible for doing our own work, but in order to have a successful career, you will need the help and expertise of other people.
+We are all responsible for our own work, but to have a successful career, you will need the help and expertise of others.

-In order to have this help available to you, you have to constantly manage your network of people, and work to grow and strengthen it.
+To have this help available, you must constantly manage your network of people and work to grow and strengthen it.

 This may involve reaching out to someone in your industry each day, and committing to networking events that will help you develop these relationships.

-If you are able to find opportunities to help other people, they will likely do the same for you in return.
-Work to create a solid group of people that you can surround yourself with that have goals that align with your own.
+If you can find opportunities to help others, they will likely do the same for you in return.
+Work to create a solid group of people that you can surround yourself with who have goals that align with your own.

-Facebook and LinkedIn are great resources to connect with like-minded people who you can develop mutually beneficial business relationships with.
+Facebook and LinkedIn are great resources for connecting with like-minded people with whom you can develop mutually beneficial business relationships.

 Remember that it is best to meet people in person and not always resort to technology for communication.
-Aim to have a face-to-face meeting with someone at least once a week, and become active in “Meetup” opportunities and market-specific conferences.
+Aim to meet face-to-face with someone at least once a week and become active in “Meetup” opportunities and market-specific conferences.

-And if you’re not comfortable with this work habit, then you can set specific SMART goals that can help improve your networking skills.
+If you’re not comfortable with this work habit, you can set specific SMART goals to improve your networking skills.

 20. Keep Your Promises and Be Punctual

-It is an important business practice to keep the promises that you make to other people so they see you as being dependable.
+It is an important business practice to keep your promises to others so that they see you as dependable.

-It is also better to commit to fewer obligations than it is to make weak promises that often fall through.
+It is also better to commit to fewer obligations than to make weak promises that often fall through.

-Even if you have a good excuse for missing work in certain instances, make sure that you are always able to show up on time for your commitments.
-This will also show people that they are able to depend on you.
+Even if you have a good excuse for missing work in certain instances, ensure you can always show up on time for your commitments.
+This will also show people that they can depend on you.

-When you have a meeting scheduled, give yourself a 15-minute buffer to account for anything unexpected that may come up.
+When you have a meeting scheduled, give yourself a 15-minute buffer to account for any unexpected issues.

-Finally, if you are unable to keep a promise, it is important that you address it and own up to it.
+Finally, if you cannot keep a promise, you must address it and own up to it.
 Apologize to anyone that has been affected, and don’t make excuses.

 Take some time to reflect on why you failed to keep your promise so that you can fix the underlying issue and never do it again.

-To learn more about this work habit, here are a few strategies you can use to become more punctual.
+To learn more about this work habit, here are a few strategies to become more punctual.

 21. Be a Leader, not a Micromanager

-One critical work habit is to develop positive relationships with people who are working with you and for you.
+One critical work habit is developing positive relationships with people working with you and for you.

-When you micromanage your team members, they will feel as if they are not trusted to do their assigned jobs.
-While your team members probably value your input, giving constructive feedback is very different from micromanaging people and telling them how to do their jobs.
+When you micromanage your team members, they will feel they are not trusted to do their assigned jobs.
+While your team members probably value your input, giving constructive feedback differs from micromanaging people and telling them how to do their jobs.

 Here are a few things to consider:

-1. A good leader inspires and encourages team members to do their best work by assigning tasks that are in line with their individual strengths.
-It is best to acknowledge these strengths when assigning tasks so people feel encouraged in their ability to be successful.
+1. A good leader inspires and encourages team members to do their best work by assigning tasks that align with their individual strengths.
+It is best to acknowledge these strengths when assigning tasks so people feel encouraged to succeed.

-2. Leaders also set clear expectations about what is needed so their subordinates know what their missions are, and feel free to come forward with questions.
+2. Leaders also set clear expectations about what is needed so their subordinates know their missions and feel free to come forward with questions.

-If someone happens to make a mistake, work on how you can remedy the mistake for the future and avoid having it happen again.
-Ruminating on the mistake will prove to be a waste of time, and will likely make your team member feel defeated.
+If someone makes a mistake, work on how to remedy it in the future and avoid having it happen again.
+Ruminating on the mistake will be a waste of time and will likely make your team members feel defeated.

-If you do find that you have a tendency to micromanage, admit this to your team members, and tell them that you are committed to doing a better job at trusting them to do their best work.
+If you do find that you tend to micromanage, admit this to your team members and tell them that you are committed to doing a better job of trusting them to do their best work.

 To help you build better relationships with your team members, here are some great team building questions you can use as ice breakers.